null

 Listen to this article using the player below:

-That’s the estimated number of the US construction industry’s work-related deaths per year.
+One thousand—that’s the estimated number of the US construction industry’s work-related deaths per year.
 Almost 400 of these workers died from slips, trips, and falls in 2021 alone.1 That was also the same year a new ANSI standard arrived aiming to enhance worker safety and put a dent in fall-related deaths and injuries.

 You may have heard about these guidelines: ANSI Z359.14-2021 became effective on August 1, 2023, two years after publication.
 The American National Standards Institute (ANSI) and the American Society of Safety Professionals (ASSP) enacted the guidelines to simplify classifications and increase safety on Self-Retracting Lifelines (SRLs).